In this article, you will learn not only how to protect your identity online, but also why it is so important.

 Identity theft has grown into one of the top consumer fraud types over the last couple of years.

-The global pandemic sent many workers into home office and online, and as a result, criminals shifted their activities online as well.
+The global pandemic sent many workers into home offices and online, and as a result, criminals shifted their activities online as well.

 The pandemic-related benefits governments have been doling out have acted as incentives for criminals to steal identities and apply for benefits in someone else’s name.